Wemino/EchoPatch/README.md

 > All features are compatible with Extraction Point and Perseus Mandate.
 >
 > **Download**: [EchoPatch.zip](https://github.com/Wemino/EchoPatch/releases/latest/download/EchoPatch.zip)
-> Extract the contents of the zip file into the game’s folder, in the same directory as the `FEAR.exe` file.
+> Extract the contents of the zip file into the game's folder, in the same directory as the `FEAR.exe` file.
 > On first launch, EchoPatch will prompt to apply a [LAA patch](#laa-patcher) if needed to prevent loading issues.
 > This prompt will not appear for the GOG version, as the LAA patch is already applied there.